truenas/middleware/docs/userguide/freenas_sharing.rst

 * :ref:`Block (iSCSI)` shares: this type of share appears as an unformatted disk to clients running iSCSI initiator software or a virtualization solution such as VMware.

-If you are looking for a solution that allows fast access from any operating system, consider configuring the FTP service instead of a share and use a cross-platform FTP and file manager client application such as `Filezilla <http://filezilla-project.org/>`_.
+If you are looking for a solution that allows fast access from any operating system, consider configuring the :ref:`FTP` service instead of a share and use a cross-platform FTP and file manager client application such as `Filezilla <http://filezilla-project.org/>`_.
 Secure FTP can be configured if the data needs to be encrypted.

-If data security is a concern and your network's users are familiar with SSH command line utilities or `WinSCP <http://winscp.net/>`_, consider configuring the SSH service instead of a share.
+If data security is a concern and your network's users are familiar with SSH command line utilities or `WinSCP <http://winscp.net/>`_, consider configuring the :ref:`SSH` service instead of a share.
 It will be slower than unencrypted FTP due to the overhead of encryption, but the data passing through the network will be encrypted.

 .. note:: while the GUI will let you do it, it is a bad idea to share the same volume or dataset using multiple types of access methods.
 Different types of